useocl/use/manual/main.md

       area() : Real = 3.14 * radius * radius
     end

-Following examample shows, how to query data types from the above model 'Shapes' in the shell:
+Following example shows, how to query data types from the above model 'Shapes' in the shell:

     use> ?Point(1, 1)